joycebyun/route-finder/README.md

 (In graph terminology, `route-finder` works on a weighted undirected graph, and generates a closed walk that aims to maximizes the number of new nodes visited, while keeping the total weight less than the input maximum.)

-I don't know of an existing algorithm for generating a route under these constraints, so I created an [algorithm](#algorithm) described below.
+This project includes two [algorithms](#algorithms) for generating a route under these constraints.
-*It does **not** guarantee that the generated route visits the largest possible number of new nodes!*
-But it should give a reasonably good answer.

 ## Why?